sandbox_quickstart

 Attacks that exploit this kind of access

 One-step containerization setup for Yaver.
 Picks a practical default, persists it, and optionally starts building the yaver-sandbox image so remote-dev and shared-infra tasks can use containers without manual setup.
-It is categorised as a Read tool in the Yaver MCP Server, which means it retrieves data without modifying state.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 sandbox_quickstart accepts 2 parameters: mode, build_image.
 The full parameter table on this page comes from the server's own tool schema.